There's a trap a lot of guys fall into:

 Let's be brutally honest.
 Agreements get broken.
 People step out.
 Undisclosed non-monogamy happens.

 If you are the one who messes around: DO NOT STOP YOUR MEDS.
 If you step out, you must maintain your PrEP and your clinic visits.
-You are acting as the biological firewall, protecting a partner who doesn't even know they need protecting.
+You are the biological firewall, protecting a partner who doesn't even know they need protecting.

 The Rule: If the relationship gets messy, your medical protocol needs to be stricter than when you were single, not looser.